 Direct Withdrawal.
 You can authorize an electronic funds withdrawal (direct debit) from your checking or savings account.
-Once you've prepared your return, enter your bank's routing number and your checking or savings account number.
-You can then schedule an automatic withdrawal for a future date up to the individual tax filing deadline.
+Once you've prepared your return, simply enter your bank's routing number and your checking or savings account number and schedule an automatic withdrawal for a future date up to April 15.

 EFTPS.
-Any individual taxpayer making payments for Form 1040 or installment payments can use EFTPS-OnLine.
+Any individual taxpayer making payments for Forms 1040, or installment payments can use EFTPS-OnLine.